 Copies of The Way Forward were distributed to all Councils and Local Government Associations throughout June 2007.

-More recently, funding was received from the Federal Government to establish a 50:50 Vision, and details of that are elsewhere on this website.
+Funding was received from the Federal Government to establish a 50:50 Vision, and details of that are elsewhere on this website.
+This funding ceased in 2012.